U.S. CDC fields scores of possible Ebola case inquiries, no new infections

 The first Ebola diagnosis in the United States "has really increased attention to what health workers need to do to be alert and make sure a travel history is taken," Frieden told a news conference.

-Frieden added that many of the inquiries involved people who had not traveled from West Africa, but that the agency preferred healthcare workers to cast as wide a net as possible.
+Frieden added that many of the inquiries involved people who had not travelled from West Africa, but that the agency preferred healthcare workers to cast as wide a net as possible.

 Duncan, now being treated at Texas Health Presbyterian Hospital, was sent home after his first visit to the emergency room, despite telling a nurse there that he had just been to Liberia.